On this page

 On This Page

 Common questions for novice players: What is single deck blackjack?
 Is it better to play single deck blackjack versus multi-deck variations?
 To use the basic strategy, look up your hand along the left vertical edge and the dealer's up card along the top.
-In both cases an A stands for ace.
+In both cases, an A stands for ace.
 From top to bottom are the hard totals, soft totals, and splittable hands.
-There are two charts depending on whether the dealer hits or stands on soft 17.
+For specific tips, we present two charts depending on whether the dealer hits or stands on soft 17.

 - Never take insurance or "even money."
 The house edge on insurance is 5.9%, based on one deck.

 - If there is no row for splitting (fives and tens), then look up your hand as a hard total (10 or 20).

 - If you can't split because of a limit on re-splitting, then look up your hand as a hard total, except aces.
 In the extremely unlikely event you have a pair of aces you can't re-split and drawing to split aces is allowed, then double against a 5 or 6, otherwise hit.

 Blackjack Appendix 3A lists exceptions to the single deck, dealer stands on soft 17, basic strategy based on the exact composition of the player's hand.